History of the Townsville Orchid Society

 Due to delays and escalating costs all the Society's reserve funds were used and a small loan was taken out.
 This loan was repaid in a matter of months.
 Subsequently the Society lodged several successful applications for funding assistance through various Government and Community entities which have covered the costs of items such as kitchen appliances, computer equipment, chairs and solar panels.
 The new hall at Joe Kirwan Park, Charles Street, Kirwan was officially opened on 17 July 2005, with our inaugural patron Dr. John Breinl officiating.

 The hall has since been extended at the rear and air conditioned with both these improvements being totally funded by the Society.
 A very recent joint venture with the Townsville City Council has seen the ground surrounding the hall irrigated.
-One of the remaining tasks lies in the sealing of the parking area which is actually Council land.
 No doubt other challenges will rise in the future.

-At long last the Townsville City Council has accessed funding to seal the car parking area, which is Council land shared by the Townsville Orchid Society, Commercials Hockey Club and Bouncers Basketball Club as well as many others who use the park and basketball courts.
-The plans have been drawn and hopefully the work will start shortly.
+After 12 years wait, the Townsville City Council finally accessed funding to seal the car parking area, which is Council land shared by the Townsville Orchid Society, Commercials Hockey Club and Bouncers Basketball Club as well as many others who use the park and basketball courts.
+The car parking area was fully sealed in October 2017.

 In June 2017, in conjunction with our 70th anniversary on 20th June 2017, T.O.S.
 Inc. hosted the last annual Tropical Queensland Orchid Council (or T.Q.O.C.) conference, with future T.Q.O.C. conferences to be hosted only every 2 years.
 A successful conference was held, with record prize money approaching $15,000.00 (heavily subsidized by TOS), 14 National and International lecturers and 29 National and International vendors.